25 (Adele album): Early sessions and writer's block

-In 2013, Adele began recording once again, contacting friend and producer Kid Harpoon.
-Adele and Harpoon went to his recording studio, however the session was unproductive with Adele saying: "I don't know why I wasn't ready, I just couldn't access myself."
+In 2013, Adele began recording once again, contacting her friend and producer Kid Harpoon.
+Adele and Harpoon went to his recording studio; however, the session was unproductive, with Adele saying, "I don't know why I wasn't ready, I just couldn't access myself."
 A few months passed and Adele travelled to New York to begin working with long time collaborator Ryan Tedder, but the sessions with Tedder were also unfruitful.
 However, Adele did use one of the songs from the sessions entitled "Remedy", which was written about her best friend, her grandparents, her boyfriend, and her son, and was the easiest song on the album for her to write.
 Adele was excited by the song and believed she was finally creating music that she liked and felt confident about.
-After recording the song along with others she flew producer Rick Rubin to the studio who was displeased with the songs that she had written, and encouraged Adele to go back to the "drawing board".
+After recording the song along with others, she flew producer Rick Rubin to the studio, who was displeased with the songs that she had written, and encouraged Adele to go back to the "drawing board".

 Rubin described the songs as having no depth and stated to Adele;

 Adele was anxious to be finished with the new album and move forward with life, I stressed the most important thing was to be true to her voice, even if that took longer and was more work ...
 In the new material I heard, it was clear she wasn't the primary writer – many of the songs sounded like they might be on a different pop artist's album.
 It's not just her voice singing any song that makes it special."